qiskit-community/qiskit-alt/README.md

 This Python package uses a backend written in Julia to implement high performance features for standard Qiskit.
 This package is a proof of concept with little high-level code.

+Installing and managing Julia and its packages is automated.
+So you don't need to learn anything about Julia to get started.

 The highlights thus far are in [benchmark code](./bench/), which is presented in the [demonstration benchmark notebook](./demos/qiskit_alt_demo.ipynb).